Cybersecurity-LINKS/pqzk-blns/Docs/INSTALL.md

 - [GMP](https://gmplib.org/) 6.2.0
 - [NTL](https://libntl.org/) 11.5.1

+NOTE: It may work with greater (or lesser) versions.
+Tested with Ubuntu 22.04.

 ## OpenSSL
 For simplicity, the following commands download and install OpenSSL in ```$HOME/openssl-3.3.0``` folder:
 ```sh